mat-0/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 25 November 2025
+## On Wednesday, 26 November 2025

-- The average temperature today is -0.59˚C,
+- The average temperature today is -0.65˚C,
-- With highs of 1.58˚C and lows of -1.38˚C,
+- With highs of 1.09˚C and lows of -1.85˚C,
-- It may feel like -0.59˚C with clear sky
+- It may feel like -0.65˚C with few clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
 - The pressure is 1022hPa and humidity is 93%
-- The sun will rise at 07:44 and set at 16:06
+- The sun will rise at 07:46 and set at 16:05

 <!-- weather_marker ends -->